mena-aq/mena-aq/README.md

 Hello! 😀
 This is my Github page, the home to all my personal and course projects!

 Who Am I ?
-My name is Menahil, and I'm a Second Year Computer Science student always looking to further her knowledge about the complex world powering all our technical systems!
+My name is Menahil, and I'm a Third Year Computer Science student always looking to further her knowledge about the complex world powering all our technical systems!

 I love programming and learning about all the behind-the-scenes computations that power our world My interests include web development, machine learning, and cybersecurity; but most of all, what drives me is creating engaging applications with positive impact, while staying grounded in ethical responsibility.